aayanamalik/Reaction-Kinetics-Simulator/README.md

 ## Results

 With a 650 K jacket, UA = 10 W/K gives smooth operation peaking at 671 K. Reducing cooling to UA = 2 W/K causes thermal runaway to 1147 K after 175 seconds.
-A change in a single paramater nearly doubles peak temperature.
+The temperature excess over the jacket grows from 21 K to 497 K. The same reactor. one parameter apart.